Dates for your diary.

 Fine motor control generally refers to control over the small movements of the hands and fingers, as well as the small muscles of the face and mouth (tongue) and feet.
 However, the focus is usually on developing the skills of the small muscles in the hands.
 Below are links to activities that will help develop various fine motor skills and build hand strength which will help with day to day tasks like using a knife and fork and pencil control and pressure for drawing and writing ...

 Child initiated learning takes place Outdoors throughout the year, regardless of weather, so please ensure that your child is suitably dressed for the ever changing British weather.
-Please could you bring in a pair of wellies for your child in a named bag so that they can be left on their peg should they need them for outdoors.

 Water is provided at snack time and is freely available throughout the day.
 Children can bring a labelled water bottle but we remind you that we are only allowed plain water because we are a ‘Healthy School’.